Total $\mathbb{A}$-variation flows: Approximation by -Laplace like flows

 \section{Approximation by $q$-Laplace like flows}

 It is a natural question to ask whether the solutions that we constructed can also be obtained as the limit of the flows for $\int_\Omega f^q(x,\mathbb{A}u(x))\dx$ for $q\searrow 1$, which do not require dealing with measures.
 The answer to this question is yes if the boundary data can be attained by $W^{\mathbb{A},q}\cap L^2$ functions (otherwise it is obviously impossible).
-For the total variation flow, this was shown in \cite{Tolle2011Convergence} and in \cite{MR4030475} for variational solutions to the total variation flow.